berubejd/mod-playerbots-characters/README.md

 Think old Bioware games with companions — that's the core idea.
 The intended use is a fresh start at low rates with a full party of altbots playing alongside you, developing their own stories as you progress through the game together.

+> [!IMPORTANT]
+> The module is currently in active development and things could be changing rapidly.
+Before updating your copy, it's highly recommended to do a database backup, read the commit messages and check your server logs after running the newer version.
+There should be no hard incompatibilities, but new config variables are getting added, existing ones change their defaults, old routines get replaced and so on.

 ## How It Works